Skip to content

 Mechanism Design: Engineering Systems Where Self-Interest Creates Collective Value

-Supercivilization·March 15, 2026·6 min read
+Supercivilization··6 min read

 This is mechanism design.
 It is the inverse of game theory.
 Where game theory takes a set of rules and predicts what rational agents will do, mechanism design takes a desired outcome and works backward to the rules that produce it.

-Why Rules Matter More Than People
+The Rules Matter More Than the People

+You have seen this firsthand.
 Consider two scenarios with identical participants — the same people, same skills, same self-interest.

 Scenario A: A sales team compensated on individual commission, ranked against each other quarterly.
 Rational behavior: hoard leads, undercut colleagues, optimize personal numbers at the expense of team outcomes.
 The rules make zero-sum behavior individually rational.